 Giving your home a makeover is such an exciting pursuit.
 From unorthodox color palettes to beautiful French windows, your list of inspirations just goes on and on.
 Right now, you’re probably scouring different home improvement magazines, finding the next cutouts that you’ll plaster onto your mood board.
 Or maybe you’ve joined Facebook groups that focus on home renovations―Home Buddies, anyone?

-Here are 10 best home improvement shows on Netflix to add to your watch list.
+Here are the 10 best home improvement shows on Netflix to add to your watch list.

 10 Best Home Improvement Shows on Netflix